NicholasVasconcellos/stacky-towers---3de-boyz/README.md

     If Linux, run `Stacky Towers - 3DE Boyz - Linux.x86_64`

 **One-line Build Command (from source):**
+First clone the repository, then inside the folder, enter this command.
 *This command requires the Godot 4.x editor to be installed and in your system's PATH.*
 ```bash
 godot --headless --export-release "Windows Desktop" ./Stacky Towers - 3DE Boyz - Windows.exe